 This method may only work for Microsoft Surface Pro 4 owners.
 Many Surface Pro 4 users who met the Windows Hello not working disaster on the Creators Update find that rolling back camera drivers helps to figure out that issue.
 Below is how.

-1. Press Win + X to open Device Manager.
+Step 1.
+Press Win+X to open Device Manager.

 That’s all for the Windows 10 Windows Hello not working not working after Creators Update troubleshooters.
 If you find more workarounds on Windows Hello issues, please share with us in the comment section below, or go to the OStoto official forum via the left menu on the page.